zhuy16/learning_notes/0_handy_Tips.md

 ## 7. "!" magic sign for shell script in Jupyter notebook.
 ## 8. To exit from emacs or xemacs press CTRL-X CTRL-C.
 ## 9 rSync to synchronize folders
-rsync -av --delete --exclude 'data' -e ssh usr.name@biowulf.nih.gov:/path/to/the/folder ./ git add -u . && git commit -m references && git push

-jupyter notebook is not good for interactive work.
-To install packages, should be done through the terminal instead of inside the notebook.
+rSync -av --delete --exclude 'data' -e ssh usr.name@biowulf.nih.gov:/path/to/the/folder ./ rSync can be dangerous as well.
+For the destination, it is always good have a designated folder. otherwise you may accidentaly erase all the files in you distination!!!